peteroupc/Calculator/AboutTheCode.md

 unfortunately isn't supported in Windows Store apps, which use a very different concept for per-user storage.
 This is why ProgramConfig contains a nested class called `IsolatedStream`, which is designed to wrap the details of the per-user storage implementation.

-If a version for Windows Store apps is needed, `IsolatedStream` can be updated to provide or call a Windows-Store-specific implementation of per-user storage.
+If a version of per-user storage for Windows Store apps is needed, `IsolatedStream` can be updated to provide or call a Windows-Store-specific implementation of per-user storage.
 This isn't done here, since the main purpose is to demonstate the features of my CBOR library.

+I should note that the CBOR library contains no methods to directly read and write to files; it instead reads and writes data to streams (such as the `Read` and `WriteTo` methods for CBOR data and `ReadJSON` and `WriteJSONTo` methods for JavaScript Object Notation).

 ## Conclusion